 Led by Neil Donahue (Carnegie Mellon University), Environmental Science: Atmospheres is a gold open access journal committed to bringing the wider environmental science and climate change communities together in a fresh, open approach.
 Environmental Science: Atmospheres covers the full breadth of atmospheric science and links fundamental and applied research.

 As a gold open access journal, all the content is freely accessible.
-We are waiving article processing charges until mid-2023, so your work will receive maximum visibility at no cost to you.

 Scope